Czech Republic

 Roma minority

 Roma people are an example of exclusion or segregation of the minority from the majority.
 The Roma community is the second biggest in the Czech Republic.
 But we can hardly count them.
 The official numbers are different from the reality.
 Officially there is 11 716 citizens in the Czech Republic who declare their nationality as Roma.
 But the representatives of some of the Roma organizations estimate their number about 200 - 250 000 members of the Roma community.
 Their population still grows.
+The Roma national minority has its representatives in the Government Council for National Minorities.
+The Government wants to overcome their social exclusion.
+There are many of Roma organizations registered.
+Most of the Roma civic associations focus on the work with the children and youth, there are many programs supporting Roma integration in education.
+The Government wants to teach Roma language at schools to make better knowledge about the Roma culture.

 Roma have access to public television and radio: e.g. the regular Friday Roma radio programme 'O Roma vakeren – Roma Talking' on Czech Radio.
 Czech Television broadcasts occasional programmes about Roma or for Roma.
 There is also the internet radio station Rota International.
 Roma press in the Czech Republic is represented by the newspapers 'Romano hangos' (Roma voice) 'Romano voďi' (Roma Spirit) and 'Kereka' (Circle) etc.